Kajetan-Grabara-Grabar/Software-engineering/description.md

 Provisioning to the GUI application works with AWS Congito's user pool.
 EKS cluster uses IAM Users.

 Users get a token from the AWS Cognito service and it is used to provision API calls to the AWS API gateway that serves as a bridge between the GuI and EKS cluster.
 Then the response is sent back.

+The user has also an option to set an avatar photo.
+If the photo is not set, the default photo is shown.
+The user has an option to upload the photo.